iUTAH Team - Graduate Research Assistant

 Utah State University

 iUTAH Research Focus Area

-Caleb graduated with his BS and MS in Civil and Environmental Engineering from Brigham Young University in 2010 with an emphasis in Water Resources.
-He worked briefly for Aquaveo in Provo, Utah as a software developer on their Watershed Modeling System team and then for Environmental Resources Management Inc. in Exton, Pennsylvania where he applied a variety of hydrologic and hydrodynamic models for various local and international environmental impact assessment studies.
-He enjoys playing soccer in his free time.
+Caleb holds degrees from Brigham Young University (BS and MS in Civil and Environmental Engineering), and Utah State University (PhD in Civil and Environmental Engineering.
+He also worked briefly for Aquaveo in Provo, Utah as a software developer on their Watershed Modeling System team and then for Environmental Resources Management Inc. in Exton, Pennsylvania where he applied a variety of hydrologic and hydrodynamic models for various local and international environmental impact assessment studies.